marrus-sh/Specifications/-/kixt-charset/index.md

 03. A [`<Combines>`], [`<Conjoins>`], or [`<CharacterWidth>`] in a [`<CharacterDefinition>`] which does not have a [`<BasicType>`] of `SPACING` or `NONSPACING`.

+04. Assigning an object other than `0` for the `kixt:combiningClass` predicate for a subject whose `kixt:extends` predicate is not `true` or whose `kixt:basicType` predicate is not `kixt:NONSPACING`.

-04. Assigning an object other than `https://spec.go.kibi.family/ns/kixt/#GENERIC` for the `kixt:compatibilityMode` predicate for a subject whose `kixt:compatibility` predicate has an object with one `kixt:slot` predicate whose object has one `kixt:item` predicate whose object is the subject itself.
+05. Assigning an object other than `https://spec.go.kibi.family/ns/kixt/#GENERIC` for the `kixt:compatibilityMode` predicate for a subject whose `kixt:compatibility` predicate has an object with one `kixt:slot` predicate whose object has one `kixt:item` predicate whose object is the subject itself.

     <div role="note" markdown="block">
     In other words, if a [character][Kixt character] has a compatibility decomposition of itself, then it must have the default compatibility mode of `kixt:GENERIC`.
     </div>

-05. Assigning the same value as the object of a `kixt:name` or `kixt:alias` predicate for two different subjects of the same `rdf:type` (`kixt:name` and `kixt:alias` must be unique within a shared namespace).
+06. Assigning the same value as the object of a `kixt:name` or `kixt:alias` predicate for two different subjects of the same `rdf:type` (`kixt:name` and `kixt:alias` must be unique within a shared namespace).

-06. Assigning `kixt:INHERITED` as the object of a `kixt:script` predicate while processing a [`<CharacterDefinition>`] which does not contain a [`<Combines>`].
+07. Assigning `i18n:zinh` as the object of a `kixt:script` predicate while processing a [`<CharacterDefinition>`] which does not contain a [`<Combines>`].

-07. Assigning the same object for a `kixt:codepoint` predicate while processing two different [`<CharacterInfo>`]s.
+08. Assigning the same object for a `kixt:codepoint` predicate while processing two different [`<CharacterInfo>`]s.

-08. Assigning the multiple objects with the same length for a `kixt:representativeGlyph` predicate for a single subject.
+09. Assigning the multiple objects with the same length for a `kixt:representativeGlyph` predicate for a single subject.

-09. Finishing processing the [Kixt Charset Definition] when not every `kixt:character` predicate with a subject of <var>current charset</var> has an object for which a `kixt:basicType` predicate has been assigned.
+10. Finishing processing the [Kixt Charset Definition] when not every `kixt:character` predicate with a subject of <var>current charset</var> has an object for which a `kixt:basicType` predicate has been assigned.

     <div role="note" markdown="block">
     Another way of expressing this constraint is that every [`<Codepoint>`] in a [`<CompatibilityMapping>`], [`<DecompositionMapping>`], or [`<Reference>`] must identify a `kixt:Character` defined in the same document.
     </div>

-10. Creating a `kixt:Charset` which is not [variable‐width‐compatible][variable‐width‐compatible character set] but for which `kixt:variable` is `true`.
+11. Creating a `kixt:Charset` which is not [variable‐width‐compatible][variable‐width‐compatible character set] but for which `kixt:variable` is `true`.

 A [Kixt Charset Definition] is <dfn id="dfn.valid">valid</dfn> if it is not [invalid][Kixt invalid definition].